OdysseusLarp/odysseus-jump-ui/README.md

 - **`NOTE!`** Make sure you are running `Odysseus Backend`!
 - Run `npm install -force` to install dependencies
+- If you are running the backend on non-default port (8888), update the proper API URL to `apiUrl` variable in `./src/environments/environment.ts` and to `apigen` script in `package.json`
 - Run `npm start` to start the backend server

 Jump UI should now be available at [http://localhost:4300](http://localhost:4300)